ahstn/centos-dev-vagrant/README.md

 (A list of recipes can be found [here](provision/adam-vagrant/README.md)).

-For example, to setup an environment for Java development with ZSH installed, the role would be the following:
+For example, to setup an environment for Java development with ZSH installed, the role include be the following:
 ```json
 "run_list": [
     "recipe[adam-vagrant::yum_repos]",